BarefootBKK/TabPagerManager-for-Android/README.md

 # TabPagerManager-for-Android

 ## Step 1.
+Download
 Download the TabPagerManager.java file and copy it to your Android project
 ## Step 2.
 How to use it ?
 - ***General***
 ~~~